Looking for some free advertising, where your customers do all of the marketing for you?

 With online orders, you have fewer touchpoints to impress your customers than with a physical store.
 By contrast, in a physical store, most of your senses are involved in the shopping experience.

 In a physical store, your eyes see how the merchandise is displayed, your ears pick up the background music setting the mood, your nostrils are no doubt picking up various scents – perhaps perfume, or coffee, or something floral – and of course you’re able to physically touch all of the different textures in the store.

-It’s difficult to replicate an in-store shopping experience in a retail box, but you still need to make an effort to engage your customers.
+It’s difficult to replicate an in-store shopping experience in a box, but you still need to make an effort to engage your customers, especially for ecommerce packaging.
 So, try to appeal to their senses.

 Everyone likes to feel special and appreciated, so make a point of recognizing your customers.